dzmitry-lahoda/pallet-xcm-ibc/README.md

 It imlementes [Centauri](https://github.com/ComposableFi/centauri/) IBC `Module` interface to allow open channels with other IBC modules.
 Each port/channel is mapped to `XcmMultilocation` `origin`.

-On `on_recv_packet` if XCM message executed sucssefully, sends success asknolwedge.
-Else sends fails.
-Success or fail is execeuted in transaction.
+On `on_recv_packet` if XCM message executed sucssefully, sends success `acknowledge`.
+In case of logical failure of transaction success `acknowledge` is written.
+Examples priviledge escalation, transaction format or not enough assets.
+Different kind of error is sent in case of general execution failure.
+Examples, failed to parse XCM message or channel is non operational.
+Whole XCM execution is in one transaction.
+If XCM message contained `Query` and response is ready immidiately, response will be sent in ackowlegment.

 On `on_acknowledgement_packet`, this pallet removes outgoing XCM message from sent queue with success event in case of success.
 In case of fail, invokes relevant callback and writes fail event.